tomatih/CS551K-Group4/README.md

 TODO:
 - [ ] add rotation and optimisations for that (low priority ATM)
-- [ ] goal submission failures still exist (FIX) (Do they, or just not enough tasks?)
 - [ ] check if diagonal movement impacts them gettign stuck more
-- [ ] new failure mode, starts going right until hits the wall then works again??? might have sth to do with failed movment while carrying
 - [ ] a terrain,gap,terrain setup paralyzes agents in exploration
 - [ ] when n wall found do a check to purge dispensers that are too close
 - [ ] when rebinding, do a check for current state and update nav goals to the new bind
-- [ ] goal and terrain are not mutually exclusive!